-Joseph's hobbies and interests include following and speculating about space exploration, casual road biking, flatwater kayaking, reading and writing science fiction, hiking in state and national parks, drawing maps, and playing strategy games.
+Joseph's hobbies and interests include following and speculating about space exploration, playing board games, reading and writing science fiction, and hiking in state and national parks.

 Content of this site copyright Joseph Shoer unless otherwise noted.

 This is the personal web space of Joseph Shoer and any opinions or conclusions presented here are his alone.